yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > <question-title></question-title>
 >
-> 1. Whats the difference between the scores of the 2 bed files?
+> 1. What is the difference between the scores for the amplicons generated with and without considering off-target sites?
 > 2. What does the difference mean?
-> 3. Why did varVAMP choose these primers anyway?
+> 3. Why did varVAMP choose these primers?
-> 4. What can be modified in our settings, to get more possible primers?
+> 4. What settings can be modified to generate more possible primers?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-The second amplicon locations file has the same number of penalty but with 50 points in addition.
+You can find the scores in the files named "Amplicon locations".
+The results generated while considering off-target sites show scores that are 50 points higher than those without considering off-targets.
 > > 2.
 Because of the enterovirus BLAST db reference, the same primer schemes of the first varVAMP run were found as off-targets and got additional penalty.
 > > 3.
-There were only these 3. varVAMP didn't have much more choice.
+Only these three primer schemes matched our specifications.
 > > 4.
-Our threshold for consensus sequences with 0.93 is quite high.
-With a lower threshold, we will get more potential primer schemes.
+Our threshold for consensus sequences is set to 0.93, which is quite high.
+Lowering the threshold eill generate more potential primer schemes.
 > {: .solution}
 >
 {: .question}